venu-shastri/clean-code-craft/design-harmony.md

 	- capture only those operations that have a high dispersion of their coupling
 		- Operation calls a few methods from each of a    large number of unrelated classes
 - Note
->In many cases the operation that exhibits Dispersed Coupling is also a Brain Method
+>In many cases the operation that exhibits Dispersed Coupling is also a Brain Method  because An excessively large and complex operation is almost always non-cohesive, doing more than one thing; and therefore there will be many invocations to methods from many classes
 - Refactoring
 	- Anything in the client method (i.e., the one affected by Dispersed Coupling)that could be moved to one of the lightweight methods that it invokes